otto67/gitaction_test/README.md

 # Build and Test
 The C++ code is built using makefiles and the C# code is built using the dotnet-CLI.
-Unit testing is performed through GitHub actions using a unit test program for C++ and the Xunit library for C#.
+Unit testing is performed automatically on push through GitHub actions using a unit test program for C++ and the Xunit library for C#.